 Cheryl is a refugee from the corporate world who took up writing when she moved to the Forest.
 She has published a fantasy trilogy, Guardians of the Forest, inspired by the people’s fight to save the public forest estate from being sold off in 2011.
 Keepers, published in 2021, is a women’s fiction novel set in Australia post WW2.
 Her latest release is a magical-realism novel set here in the Forest of Dean.
 She also writes short stories and flash fiction, a few of which have won places in competitions.
 Some of these have been gathered into a short collection, Dragon Gift, including pieces read by Canadian poet Jacqueline Belle on her YouTube Channel Storytime for Grownups.
 You can listen to that on Cheryl’s site here.

 Jean Cooper Moran

-Felicity has lived in Gloucestershire for the last twenty years after she returned to the UK from working in Rhodesia, Zimbabwe and South Africa.
-She worked as sub-editor for a mining magazine and as an editor for an industrial magazine as well as for a historical monthly and later as the editor for the South African Institute of Race Relations.
+Felicity has lived in Gloucestershire for the last twenty-three years after she returned to the UK from working in Rhodesia, Zimbabwe and South Africa.
+She worked as a sub-editor for a mining magazine and as an editor for an industrial magazine as well as for a historical monthly and later as the editor for the South African Institute of Race Relations.